 To avoid gum disease, all you have to do prevent it from developing.
 Preventive dental care protects your teeth, gums, underlying bone and overall health from serious complications.
 Prevention includes brushing your teeth at least twice a day with fluoride based toothpaste.
 You should floss in between your teeth daily to remove food that gets stuck.
 In addition to this, visiting our Cedar Rapids, IA area dentist office twice a year is very important.
 Here, we will thoroughly clean your teeth and remove any built-up plaque along the gum line.

 Dr. Tu is accepting patients from Cedar Rapids, IA who may be suffering from gum disease.
-Call today to schedule an appointment at Design Dental to get your oral health back on Track!
+Call Design Dental today at (319) 284-4361 or request an appointment online to get your oral health back on track!